 I went for the most obvious one first, sorry.
-For Instagram I actually queue up about five days worth of posts to give me enough time to plan my ‘holiday feed’.
-Sure this means that things aren’t very spontaneous and the pictures won’t be in sync with my exact location (do you really care though?), but doing things in advance means that if the weather is horrific or you just feel like taking a real break from being online, you’re able to do so without feeling pressurised.
+For Instagram I actually queue up about five days to two weeks worth of posts to give me enough time to plan my ‘holiday feed’.
+Sure this means that things aren’t very spontaneous and the pictures won’t be in sync with my exact location (do you really care though?) but doing things in advance means that if the weather is horrific or you just feel like taking a real break from being online, you’re able to do so without feeling pressurised.
 I use the app UNUM to plan my grid and it also has a scheduling tool so you can prepare your hashtags and captions in advance.
 Oh, and as a side note on the hashtags, obviously tailor it to the city you’re in and do your research.
 Even one or two posts with new localised hashtags works wonders!

 2. Reach out to photographers/ bloggers